Preocts/python-src-template/docs/development.md

 It is **strongly** recommended to use a virtual environment ([`venv`](https://docs.python.org/3/library/venv.html)) when working with python projects.
 Leveraging a `venv` will ensure the installed dependency files will not impact other python projects or any system dependencies.

 The following steps outline how to install this repo for local development.
-See the CONTRIBUTIONS file in the repo root for information on contributing to the repo.
+See the [CONTRIBUTING.md](../CONTRIBUTING.md) file in the repo root for information on contributing to the repo.

 **Windows users**: Depending on your python install you will use `py` in place of `python` to create the `venv`.